mideind/GreynirEngine/doc/patterns.rst

 ========

-This section describes matching patterns that can be used with the :py:meth:`SimpleTree.match()` method.
+This section describes matching patterns that can be used with the :py:meth:`SimpleTree.match()`, :py:meth:`SimpleTree.first_match()`, :py:meth:`SimpleTree.all_matches()` and :py:meth:`SimpleTree.top_matches()` methods.

 Overview
 --------

-The :py:meth:`SimpleTree.match()` method can be used to find trees and subtrees that match a specific grammatical pattern.
-This pattern can include conditions that apply to the root of the subtree as well as its children, direct or indirect.
+The above mentioned methods can be used to find trees and subtrees that match a specific grammatical pattern.
+This pattern can include conditions that apply to the root of each subtree as well as its children, direct or indirect.

 The patterns are given as strings, with pattern tokens separated by whitespace.
 :ref:`examples` are given below.

+See the documentation of each method for a further explanation of how the given pattern is matched in each case, and how results are returned.

 Simple matches
 --------------